Wild whale shark in open ocean near Puerto Princesa, Palawan Philippines

 How long is the whale shark tour from start to finish?

 The full tour runs approximately 5–6 hours door to door.
-Hotel pickup is at 7:00 AM from Puerto Princesa city centre; the speedboat departs at 7:30 AM.
-The wildlife zone is 20 minutes away — most of the morning is spent actively with the animals.
-Lunch is served on the return.
-You are back at your hotel by approximately 1:00 PM, leaving the full afternoon free — perfect for the van to Port Barton if you are combining both tours.
+Hotel pickup is at 7:00 AM from Puerto Princesa city centre; the speedboat departs around 7:30 AM.
+Most of the morning is spent scouting and, when animals are found, entering the water calmly with the guide.
+Lunch is served before return.

 Can I bring a GoPro or underwater camera?

-Absolutely — personal cameras and GoPros are welcome and encouraged.
-A waterproof phone pouch works well for casual photography.
+Yes — personal cameras and GoPros are welcome.
 One important rule: no flash photography near the animals.
-Flash can startle whale sharks and is part of our IUCN protocol.
 Turn flash off before entering the water.
-Tour Z uses a drone for spotting only, not filming — so your personal camera is how you capture the experience.
+Tour Z uses a drone for spotting only when conditions allow, not as a sighting promise.

 Plan Your Trip